 So, if your holiday home in Portugal does get burglarised, you can follow the same process as in most countries but with some added tips regarding key specifics about each area.
 This is like how you do:

-1. Report the incident to police: as in many countries, your first call should be to the local Polícia de Segurança Pública (PSP) or Guarda Nacional Republicana (GNR).
+1. Report to police: as in many countries, your first call should be to the local Polícia de Segurança Pública (PSP) or Guarda Nacional Republicana (GNR).
 Give them all the information regarding the burglary

 2. Hands off: Leave everything (your house is a crime scene) for police to collect any relevant evidence.
 It is essential for getting a depth study.